 Furthermore, RockstarFlipper said that he’s never owed anyone any money.
 That’s not accurate.
 The ruling clearly states Casey Parris, his business partner/fiancé Kaitlyn Hedenstad, and World Wide Sales LLC owed Sprint $5 million, plus interest.

-If RockstarFlipper owed Sprint $5 million plus interest, yet never paid it, what does it mean?
-The most likely explanation is that he reached a post-judgement agreement with Sprint that whittled that $5 million judgement down to something more manageable.
+If RockstarFlipper owed Sprint $5 million-plus interest yet never paid it, what does it mean?
+The most likely explanation is that he reached a post-judgment agreement with Sprint that whittled that $5 million judgment down to something more manageable.

-That would explain why RockstarFlipper claimed the case was sealed and he wasn’t allowed to talk about it.
-The problem with this theory is that he claimed in the video that he never paid Sprint any money.
+That would explain why RockstarFlipper claimed the case was sealed, and he wasn’t allowed to talk about it.
+The problem with this theory is that he claimed that he never paid Sprint any money in the video.
 That’s talking about it.
-If he was able to negotiate the $5 million judgement down, but the agreement stipulated he wasn’t allowed to discus the details, by saying he didn’t pay Sprint any money is discussing the details.
+If he could negotiate the $5 million judgment down, but the agreement stipulated he wasn’t allowed to discuss the details, by saying he didn’t pay Sprint any money is discussing the facts.

 Why would Sprint agree to accept less than $5 million?
-Because if someone owes that much money, yet has no way of paying it, they can declare bankruptcy and avoid paying it entirely.
+Because if someone owes that much money yet has no way of paying it, they can declare bankruptcy and avoid paying it entirely.
 I’m not saying RockstarFlipper or his business partner/fiancé declared bankruptcy.
-I’m only pointing out the threat of bankruptcy would be something they could have used to their advantage in any post-judgement negotiations with Sprint.
+I’m only pointing out the threat of default would be something they could have used to their advantage in any post-judgment negotiations with Sprint.

 The thing I find the most puzzling about RockstarFlipper’s video is why he even made it.
 What was the point?
 I had never heard about the case until he addressed it in his video.
 His Friday night video seems like a prime example of the Streisand effect.

 I’m still going to watch his YouTube videos.
 I enjoy watching them.
-For reasons I cannot quite put my finger on, I find his videos to be extremely entertaining.
+I cannot quite put my finger on for reasons I find his videos to be extremely entertaining.